19hours/sg-statutes/Acts/Private Education Act.md

 (c) specify the place or manner at or in which the particulars or information are to be delivered.

+[Act 24 of 2016 wef 03/10/2016]

-(3) Every person who is issued a requisition by the Council under subsection (1) shall furnish the particulars or supply the information specified in the requisition to the best of his knowledge and belief.
+(3) Every person who is issued a requisition by the Agency under subsection (1) shall furnish the particulars or supply the information specified in the requisition to the best of his knowledge and belief.

+[Act 24 of 2016 wef 03/10/2016]

-(4) Any person who, without reasonable excuse, fails to comply with any requisition issued by the Council under subsection (1) shall be guilty of an offence.
+(4) Any person who, without reasonable excuse, fails to comply with any requisition issued by the Agency under subsection (1) shall be guilty of an offence.

+[Act 24 of 2016 wef 03/10/2016]

-(5) Any person who, in compliance or purported compliance with any requisition issued by the Council under subsection (1), furnishes the Council with any information or document which he knows is false or misleading shall be guilty of an offence.
+(5) Any person who, in compliance or purported compliance with any requisition issued by the Agency under subsection (1), furnishes the Agency with any information or document which he knows is false or misleading shall be guilty of an offence.

+[Act 24 of 2016 wef 03/10/2016]

+[Act 24 of 2016 wef 03/10/2016]

 ### Registers and publication of information

-63\.—(1) The Council may establish, maintain and cause to be published in such manner as it may determine, one or more registers in respect of —
+63\.—(1) The Agency may establish, maintain and cause to be published in such manner as it may determine, one or more registers in respect of —

 (a) registered private education institutions or any class thereof, and such other persons as may be prescribed;

 (b) courses offered or provided, or to be offered or provided, by any persons or class of persons referred to in paragraph (a); or

-(c) such other information relating to private education generally or to any Scheme as the Council may determine.
+(c) such other information relating to private education generally or to any Scheme as the Agency may determine.

+[Act 24 of 2016 wef 03/10/2016]

 (2) Regulations may be made under section 71 to prescribe the manner in which the registers are established or maintained under subsection (1), including the details or particulars required to be entered in the registers.

 (3) Any person may, upon payment of such fee as may be prescribed, inspect and take an extract from any register established under subsection (1).

-(4) Any extract taken under subsection (3), if certified by the Council to be a true copy, shall be admissible as evidence in any legal proceedings.
+(4) Any extract taken under subsection (3), if certified by the Agency to be a true copy, shall be admissible as evidence in any legal proceedings.

+[Act 24 of 2016 wef 03/10/2016]

-### Power of Council in relation to dispute resolution schemes
+### Power of Agency in relation to dispute resolution schemes

 64\.—(1) Regulations may be made under section 71 to prescribe one or more dispute resolution schemes for the resolution of disputes arising from or relating to the provision of services by registered private education institutions to students.